Modelling the T-72 family by Simon Barnes

 T-72M2 Moderna

-This is the T-72A mounting the locally produced Dyna ERA packages, it also incorporates various fire control upgrades with new commander and gunners sights made by SABCA of Belgium.
-The most unusual feature of these tanks are the twin mounted 20mm cannon mounted each side of the turret at the rear intended for Air defence but could also be used against soft skin targets saving precious Tank rounds.
-Later models are fitted with just 1 2A42 30mm cannon (as fitted to the BMP-2/BMD-2).
+This is the T-72A mounting the locally produced Dyna ERA packages.
+It also incorporates various fire control upgrades with new commander and gunner's sights made by SABCA of Belgium.
+The most unusual feature of these tanks are the twin mounted 20mm cannon mounted each side of the turret at the rear, intended for air defence, but could also be used against soft skin targets saving precious tank rounds.
+Later models are fitted with just one 2A42 30mm cannon (as fitted to the BMP-2/BMD-2).

 Moderna